On Information Controls: Introduction

-The more interesting cases come from nonzero sum games, with the Braess’s Paradox as a typical example, see Braess-Nagurney-Wakolbinger \cite{Braess_2005} and Roughgarden \cite{Roughgarden_2016} for details and Appendix \ref{appendixA} for a brief introduction.
-It is well-known the game values are not monotone in terms of information.
-For example, consider a two player nonzero sum game where Player $1$ has some private information.
-If Player 1 shares some of his private information to Player 2, it will change the equilibrium and there is a possibility that Player $1$ achieves a larger utility.
+The more interesting cases arise from nonzero-sum games, with Braess’s Paradox as a typical example, see Braess-Nagurney-Wakolbinger \cite{Braess_2005} and Roughgarden \cite{Roughgarden_2016} for details and Appendix \ref{appendixA} for a brief introduction.
+It is well-known that the game values are not monotone in terms of information.
+For example, consider a two player nonzero-sum game where Player $1$ has some private information.
+If Player 1 shares some of his private information to Player 2, it will change the equilibrium, which may possibly lead to higher utility for Player 1.
 Then Player $1$ needs to decide how much information he wants to share with Player 2.
 This type of information sharing is a common practice, even among rivals.\footnote{One example could be US and Soviet Union during the cold war.
 Quite often, without proper communication, there would be misjudgments on the other side's intention and an equilibrium could lead to very serious conflicts or even wars.
 Such information sharing was crucial for avoiding these disastrarous consequences.} We shall provide a motivating example in Appendix \ref{appendixA}.
 Another highly related problem is the Bayesian persuasion game, which has received very strong attention in the literature in recent years.
-In a simple setting, this is a Stackelberg game where the leader has private information and she designs some signal to disclose the information.
+In a simple setting, this is a Stackelberg game where the leader has private information and designs a signal to reveal it.
 We shall provide a brief introduction as well as some technical discussions in Appendix \ref{appendixA}.
 It will be very interesting to provide a unified approach for persuasion games and our information control problems, which we leave for future research.